PradeepdubeyAI/fashion-semantic-search/README.md

 | **Port 5173 in use** | Frontend will try 5174, 5175, etc. automatically |

 ## Architecture & Design Decisions
+### Why spaCy + fuzzywuzzy?

+- **Handles synonyms and typos:** Fuzzy string matching improves attribute extraction from user queries, increasing accuracy for synonyms and misspellings (e.g., "navy" ≈ "dark blue", "maxi" ≈ "floor-length").
+- **Highly accurate:** More robust than exact matching, especially for natural language input.
+- **Easy to tune:** Similarity threshold (default 75) can be adjusted for stricter or looser matching.
+- **Lightweight:** Adds minimal latency and memory overhead.

+**Note:** fuzzywuzzy is now required in `requirements.txt`.

 ### Why Hybrid Search?